NclRSE-Training/python-intermediate-dev-vsc/_episodes/15-git-in-vscode.md

 of the repository but we will give it a new name so that it doesn't clash in any way.
 Make sure you don't create it within the previous repository, you just want it on the same hierachical level.
 VS Code will notice that a repository with the name `python-intermediate-inflammation` already exists and it will clone this new instance with the name `python-intermediate-inflammation-1`.
 VS Code will also ask you whether you want to open the new folder.
-You can click `Yes` to this question and the project will be openend for you.
+You can click `Open` to this question and the project will be openened for you.

 The changes you made in the previous lesson were pushed to the GitHub repository so those changes will be in this new instance of the lesson material.